VerifiedJoseph/Save-to-the-Wayback-Machine/PRIVACY.md

 ## Web Browsing Information

 The browser extension uses some web browsing information to function.
 The information used is limited to uniform resource locators (URLs) provided by the user.
-The URLs are used by the browser extension when archiving URLs.
+The URLs are used by the browser extension when archiving content to the Wayback Machine.
 The browser extension does not keep a record of the URLs.

 ## Browser Permissions